Operating Thetan: Description

-Confidential materials
+Confidentiality

 Since the 1960s when Hubbard invented the OT levels, they have been considered confidential.
-Those who read such documents do so in locked rooms, transport them in locked briefcases attached to their wrists, and the documents are securely locked up when not in actual use.
+Those who read the writings do so in locked rooms, transport them in locked briefcases attached to their wrists, and the documents are securely locked up when not in actual use.
 Members are forbidden to discuss the OT levels with anyone, may not disclose the contents or procedures, and may not make copies or even notes.
+Mention of "body thetans" is forbidden.
+(Note: In summary, the practice of the OT levels is to remove "body thetans" which are "confused, disembodied souls who have attached themselves to us".)

 One must be "invited" to do the OT levels.
 OT preps are preparatory steps to ensure that one is ready for them, and this includes security checks (confessionals) to make certain that the person is not a security risk and will keep the confidentiality of the OT materials.

 Scientology has been active in litigating to keep their OT levels secret.
-In the 1980s Wollersheim case, the OT III materials were entered into evidence by Wollersheim to show how they made him psychotic, eventually getting published in the news when an agency got their hands on a copy from the courthouse.
-In the 1990s Fishman case, the entire OT levels from I to VIII were presented, eventually leading to others obtaining them and later duplicated on the internet.
+During the 1980s Wollersheim case, the OT III materials were entered into evidence by Lawrence Wollersheim to show how they made him psychotic, eventually getting published in the news when an agency got their hands on a copy from the courthouse.
+In the 1990s Fishman case, materials from all the OT levels (I through VIII) were presented, eventually leading to others obtaining them and later posting them on the internet.
 This led to several raids of homes and offices, and lawsuits against several people who had put copies on the internet.
 Such acts collectively became known as Scientology versus the Internet.

-On March 24, 2008, WikiLeaks published on its website the previously secret training instructions for all eight OT levels.
+On March 24, 2008, WikiLeaks published on its website the previously secret training instructions for the eight OT levels.
 Three days later the law firm of Moxon & Kobrin sent a letter to Wikileaks on behalf of the Church of Scientology demanding to have the documents removed.
 In response, Wikileaks stated they would not comply and would instead post even more Scientology documents.
 The Church of Scientology failed to get the documents removed from the website.

-Hugh B. Urban explores the purpose of secrecy in the Operating Thetan levels in the Church of Scientology by discussing its related controversy.
-He claims that secrecy is a motivating tool for Scientologists to desire to climb "The Bridge of Total Freedom," specifically to attain the level of OT VIII.
+Hugh Urban explores reasons behind the secrecy in the OT levels within the Church by discussing its related controversies.
+He claims that secrecy is a motivating tool for Scientologists to desire to climb "The Bridge of Total Freedom", specifically to attain the level of OT VIII.